Estimated read time7 min read

 Running, an aerobic form of physical activity, accounts for just one type of exercise that experts recommend all people have on their weekly schedule.
 The other three?
 Strength training, flexibility work, and balance moves.
 All four types of exercise help to improve your health and longevity, and while focusing on aerobic training will clearly make you a better runner, so will participating in the other forms of fitness.

-Aerobic exercise and strength training also have specific guidelines.
-According to the to reduce tension in that area, you should get at least 150 minutes of moderate-intensity physical activity a week or 75 minutes of vigorous activity (this focuses on aerobic work), along with muscle-strengthening exercises at least two days per week.
+Aerobic Warm up with dynamic stretching, then do CA Notice at Collection, you should get at least 150 minutes of moderate-intensity physical activity a week or 75 minutes of vigorous activity (this focuses on aerobic work), along with muscle-strengthening exercises at least two days per week.
 Balance and flexibility requirements are less rigid and require just a few moves each for a couple of minutes per week.

 “Runners tend to focus on the aerobic aspect of training and not enough on the ancillary training—strength and mobility in particular—because they think it takes too much time to incorporate both,” Dave Berdan, two-time winner of the Baltimore Marathon, former collegiate coach, and current coach with RunDoyen tells Runner’s World.
 “But they can literally spend only 10 to 15 minutes a few days a week and benefit from increased strength and injury prevention.
 Neglecting these areas can possibly lead to injury, especially in people with obvious deficiencies.”